Using high-speed computers, multiple projectors and

 Solar System, Part II – Gas Giants

-The ocean is tremendously important to our planet in terms of sustaining life.
-We will take a tour of the Earth’s ocean (it will be clear that there is, in fact, only one ocean!) to understand how it helps create weather, transport materials and nutrients, and provides sustenance for humans.
+The oceans have tremendous importance on our planet in terms of sustaining life.
+We will take a tour of the Earth’s oceans to understand how they help create weather, transport materials and nutrients, and provide sustenance for humans.

 Shrimp Fishery and Food Mileage